15 cm/48 (5.9") Tbts KC/36

 |Approximate Barrel Life||1,600 rounds|

-- ^"Naval Weapons of World War Two" states that a reduced weight projectile of 88.2 lbs.
+- ^A Note on Sources: "Naval Weapons of World War Two" states that a reduced weight HE projectile of 88.2 lbs.
 (40 kg) was developed for destroyer use.
-However, no other source agrees with this and a search of Krupp records has failed to support this claim.
+However, no other source agrees with this and a search of Krupp records by Peter Lienau failed to support this claim.
 It is possible that this was a planned change that never made it off the drawing board.